 Under the direction of pharmacists, pharmacy technicians dispense medication, information, customer service, and support to customers.
 They work in a variety of settings, including retail pharmacies, compounding pharmacies, hospitals, and care homes.

-The first step to pursuing a pharmacy tech career is researching and applying for a pharm tech training program.
-Though some employers may only require a high school diploma, 24 states also regulate this particular role.
-So, completing a program and/or passing an exam may be required — here’s what you need to know about that.
+The first step to pursuing a pharmacy tech career can be researching and applying for a pharm tech training program.
+Though some employers may only require a high school diploma, many states also regulate thisfield.
+So, completing a program and/or passing an exam may be required.

 Key Skills for a Successful Career as a Pharmacy Technician